Attention.

 Install the plug as shown in the figure.

-Install fuel return hoses No. 2...4 as shown in the figure.
+Install return fuel hoses No.2...4 as shown in the figure.

-Install the #1 fuel return hose as shown.
+Install the fuel return hose No.1 as shown in the figure.